 About Giora Schmidt

-Giora Schmidt was born into a family of musicians in Philadelphia, Pennsylvania.
+Giora Schmidt was born into a family of musicians in Philadelphia Pennsylvania.
 His parents emigrated from Israel in 1978, and played with the Philadelphia Opera Company Orchestra.
 His mother, Michal Schmidt is a cellist and pianist and is on the faculty of Bryn Mawr and Haverford Colleges and the University of Pennsylvania.
 His father, Dov Schmidt, is a violinist and businessman.

-At 18, Schmidt entered the Juilliard School where he continued his studies with Perlman and DeLay, graduating in 2004.
+At 18, Schmidt entered the Julliard School where he continued his studies with Perlman and DeLay, graduating in 2004.
 From 2004-2006 he was chosen to be a Starling Fellow where he taught as Itzhak Perlman’s assistant at the Juilliard School.

 He has appeared as soloist with numerous symphony orchestras around the globe including Cleveland, Philadelphia, Chicago, Detroit, Toronto, Vancouver, National Symphony Orchestra of Cuba, Orquesta Filarmónica de la UNAM (Mexico City), Orquesta Sinfonica de Chile, Sendai Philharmonic and the Israel Philharmonic.
-In February 2003, he made his Carnegie Hall debut performing the Barber Violin Concerto with the New York Youth Symphony
+In February 2003, he made his Carnegie Hall debut performing the Barber Violin Concerto with the New York Youth Symphony.

 Committed to education and sharing his passion for music, Schmidt regularly seeks out new ways of reaching young violinists and music lovers around the world through technology and social media.